 These boats are generally 14–20 feet in length.
 They can seat up to 4 passengers.
 As the name implied they are intended for day use with a small cuddy cabin for storing gear.
 Many can accommodate a small outboard.
 They make a great choice for new boaters.

-Motorsailers are sailboats that are powered with inboard engines capable of allowing long cruises under power or sail.
+Motorsailers are sailboats powered with inboard engines allowing long cruises under power or sail.
 They have luxury accommodations and usually 35 feet and over.
-As with any boat that is trying to do more than one thing adequately they are a compromise giving up sailing speed due to a smaller rig and added weight for the engine and larger gas and water tanks.
+They are a compromise giving up sailing speed due to a smaller rig and added weight for the engine and larger gas and water tanks.

-These boats are similar to cruising boats but have more equipment and are built lighter, with Spartan accommodations.
+Similar to cruising boats but have more equipment and are built lighter, with spartan accommodations.
 They are not intended to be a comfortable ride, just a fast one.
-These boats are usually 20–70+ feet in length.
+Usually 20–70+ feet in length.
 Just as these are related to cruising boats, there are smaller, faster cousins of sailing dinghies that are also raced.

-Small (Under 15 feet) These boats are usually one or two person boats.
+Small (under 15 feet) these boats are usually one or two person boats.
 These are boats that guarantee a wet ride.
-There are many large fleets of the more popular models.
 Many are competitively raced.
 They are a great choice for those that are new to boating.